-- Synchronized Reserve offer prices for Tier 2 resources and Synchronized Reserve ramp rates are locked as of 1800 hours on the day proceeding the operating day.
-All resources listed as available for Tier 2 Synchronized Reserve with no offer price will have their offer prices set to zero. - To accurately reflect each resource's reserve capability and availability during the Operating Day, the following information may be submitted and/or changed up until 60 minutes prior to the start of the operating hour, at which time the Synchronized Reserve Market closes. - Synchronized Reserve Availability for Tier 2 resources - Synchronized Reserve Offer Quantity (MW) - Synchronized Reserve Maximum (This parameter is called Spin Max on the eMKT Synchronized Reserve Hourly Updates screen)
+Daily Synchronized Reserve offer prices for Tier 2 resources and Synchronized Reserve ramp rates must be supplied prior to 1415 day-ahead.

+To accurately reflect each resource's reserve capability and availability during the Operating Day, the following information may be submitted on an hourly basis and/or changed on the Updates screen in Markets Gateway up until 65 minutes prior to the start of the operating hour, at which time the Synchronized Reserve Market closes.

+- Synchronized Reserve Availability for Tier 2 resources - Synchronized Reserve Offer Quantity (MW) - Synchronized Reserve Maximum (This parameter is called Spin Max on the Markets Gateway Synchronized Reserve Updates screen)

+Market participants who did not elect to opt-out of Intraday Updates as detailed in Section 9.1.1 may also submit and/or change:

+Synchronized Reserve Offer Price (\$/MWh)

+Any hourly updates supersede the values on the daily Offers page.